yaqwsx/KiKit/docs/panelization/python_api.md

 ```
 buildPartitionLineFromBB(self, boundarySubstrates=[], safeMargin=0)
 ```
-Builds partition & backbone line from bounding boxes of the substrates.
+Builds partition & backbone line from bounding boxes of the individual board substrates (i.e., from `Panel.substrates`, not `boardSubstrate`).

-You can optionally pass extra substrates (e.g., for frame).
-Without these extra substrates no partition line would be generated on the side where the boundary is, therefore, there won't be any tabs.
+You can optionally pass extra `boundarySubstrates` — these are "ghost" substrates that represent future framing or rails that haven't been added yet.
+They are used only for partition line computation and are not added to the panel.
+Without these extra substrates, no partition line would be generated on the panel boundary sides, and therefore no tabs would be placed there.

+To create a boundary substrate, build a `Substrate` from a Shapely polygon (e.g., using `shapely.geometry.box()` and `kikit.substrate.Substrate.fromPolygon()`).

 #### `buildTabAnnotationsCorners`
 ```